-Community Impact Assessment (CIA) is a process to evaluate the effects of a transportation action on a community and its quality of life.
+Community Impact Assessment (CIA) is an interative process to evaluate the effects of a transportation action on a community and its quality of life.
 The assessment process is an integral part of project planning and development that shapes the outcome of a project.
 The information it contains is used continuously to mold the project and provides documentation of the current and anticipated social environment of a geographic area with and without the action.
 In addition to addressing the requirements of 23 U.S.C.
-109(h), the assessment should include all items of importance to people; such as—mobility, access, safety, employment effects, relocation, isolation, and other community issues of concern within the community.
+109(h), the assessment should include all items of importance to people; such as—mobility, access, safety, employment effects, relocation, isolation, and other community transportatoin-related issues of concern.

 The Community Impact Assessment (CIA) web site serves as an information clearinghouse for transportation officials, regional-development professionals, and the general public interested in evaluating the effects of transportation planning and project implementation on a community and its quality of life.